roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

     val = 0

-    @observable.observed # this way the method is declared as 'observed' def change(self): self.val += 1
+    @Observable.observed # this way the method is declared as 'observed' def change(self): self.val += 1

     pass #end of class

-Observable properties derive from class ``Observable`` and methods that change the content of the instance can be declared by using the ``observed`` decorator like in the example.
+Observable properties derive from class ``Observable`` and methods that change the content of the instance can be declared by using the ``Observable.observed`` decorator like in the example.

 Ok, but what if my class is already existing?
 It is less natural, but gtkmvc supports observable properties of already existing classes'